Safe by Design

 • You believe in open access and welcoming spaces, but you’re trying to reconcile that with a staff that doesn’t always feel safe.

-ENROLL IN SUMMER SESSION
+CHOOSE SUMMER SESSION

 Early bird rate is $215 through July 27, 2026.
 Standard rate is $261 through August 27, 2026.

-Need an invoice or PO?
-Orders of $600 or greater can choose invoice at checkout.
-For orders under $600, submit this form, and we will process your order manually.
+Invoice or PO options: Orders of $600 or greater can choose invoice at checkout.
+For orders under $600, please do not check out online.
+Submit this form, and we will process your order manually.

 Need approval?
 Email this course to your supervisor.